Neeraj1508/TemperatureConverter/README.md

 This is Temperature Converter app.
 It's based on JDK-18 and JAVA-FX and turn into JAR(JAVA ARCHIVE) to use is as stand alone.

-To use it as JAR file you hav to do this following steps.
+To use it as JAR file you have to do this following steps.

 Install Java on your Computer.